2014 Premier League speedway season

 The 2014 Premier League was the second division of British speedway.

 Summary

 The season took place between March and October 2014.
 The Somerset Rebels were the defending champions after winning in 2013.
 This season saw a change to the line-up of teams, with the Peterborough Panthers dropping down from the Elite League and replacing the Leicester Lions who moved up to take Peterborough's place in the Elite League.

+Edinburgh Monarchs, led by Craig Cook and Sam Masters won the treble of League, Knockout Cup and League Cup, while going on a 27 match unbeaten run.
+Masters and Max Fricke also won the Premier Pairs.